smnhasan/RagChat/README.md

 ## Installation & Setup

-Each stack has separate setup instructions.
-You can run them independently or together.
+Each stack can be set up independently or together.

 ---